Ayagikei/LifeUp-Wiki/docs/en/guide/hello_lifeup.md

 **LifeUp is a unique gamify To-Do and habit forming android application.**

-It is different from some gamify app that is incorporated into the built -in game.
+It is different from some gamify app that is incorporated into the built-in game.

 It focuses on using game elements to motivate you to act in real life.